NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wild Winds Gust.md

 **Prerequisites** Wild Winds Initiate
 * * *
-**Requirements** You are in [[Wild Winds Stance|Wild Winds Stance]]
+**Requirements** You are in [[Spells/Wild Winds Stance|Wild Winds Stance]]

 * * *

 You build air pressure with repeated motions, before releasing an enormous crescent of rushing wind strikes.
-Make a wind crash Strike against each creature in your choice of a @Template\[cone|distance:30\] or a @Template\[line|distance:60\].
+Make a wind crash Strike against each creature in your choice of a 30-foot cone or a 60-foot line.
 These attacks all count toward your multiple attack penalty, but the penalty doesn't increase until after you make all the attacks.

 *Source: Pathfinder Player Core 2*
 *ORC*